EnviewFulda/LookingForSeagrassSemanticSegmentation/README.md

 * x: int, x value of the to be used image,
 * y: int, y value of the to be used image,
 * imageChannels: int, how many channels does the input image have,
-* preProcessedPath": Path of already pre-processed images,
 * downsize: String, "True" when the images should be downsized, "False" when not,
 * classes : How many classes are to be differentiated with the model,
 * path: Relative path to the dataset foler,
-* serializedObject: Wether the dataset is serialized into a numpy object,
 * fileName: Filename of the serialized object,
 * images: Subfolder of the train input images,
 * labels: Subfolder of the label input images(Ground-truth),